kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 ---
 layout: distill
 title: How to explain the behavior of vision transformers?
-description: This page's goal is to present techniques that can shed light on how Vision Transformers' models (ViTs) operate.
+description: This page's goal is to present techniques that can shed light on how Vision Transformers' models (<mark>ViTs</mark>) operate.
 We will first have a refresher on the ViTs and how they work.
+We will introduce a simple example of a ViT classifier trained on a pizza-sushi-steak dataset and use a pre-trained model to efficiently classify the images.
 Then, we will introduce various methods to visualize the way that they function.
-These methods range from visualizing the attention maps to visualizing the queries keys and values, but also using the gradient similar to gradCAM approaches.
-We will make use of PyTorch implementation to demonstrate these methods.
-At the end of the blog post, there is a simple exercise that you will need to solve to portray some understanding of the way that ViT and the interpretability methods operate.
+These approaches range from visualizing the attention maps to visualizing the query/key and value, but also using the backpropagated gradient similar to <mark>gradCAM</mark> algorithm.
+We will make use of <mark>PyTorch</mark> implementation to demonstrate some of these techniques.
+At the end of the blog post, there is a simple exercise that you will need to solve to portray some understanding of the way that <mark>ViTs</mark> and the interpretability methods operate.

 date: 2023-05-13
 htmlwidgets: true